-Students must obtain a grade of "C+" or better in all COS courses to be able to progress to the next level.
-If a student does not earn a "C+" or better in a COS course, he/she must repeat the course and earn the minimal "C+" before enrolling in the higher level course.
+Students must obtain a grade of "C" or better in all COS courses to able to process to the next level.
+If a student does not earn a "C" or better in a COS course, he/she must repeat the course to earn the minimal "C" before enrolling in the higher level course.

-Students who enroll in the Cosmetology program should be aware that the application for licensure at the completion of the program might be denied or restricted by the North Carolina Board of Cosmetic Arts.
+Students who enroll in the cosmetology program should be aware that the application for licensure at the completion of the program might be denied or restricted by the North Carolina Board of Cosmetic Arts.
 Please reference 21 NCAC 141.0401 Application/Licensure/Individuals Who Have Been Convicted of Felony at the following website: www.nccosmeticarts.com.